AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 8
 ```

-* Count how many rooms with a capacity greater than 45 in France
+* Count how many rooms have a capacity greater than 45 in France

 ```python
 registry.Room.query().join(